Skip to content

 4. The Document Data completion wizard.

-How do I upload my Documents?
+How Do I Upload My Documents?

 Documents can be uploaded directly from the Document Processor page.
 Click the "Choose Files" button to browse for a file or files on your computer, select them, and click "Upload".
 The document will be added to the bottom of your stack in a first in first out order.
 This ensures that you are always defaulted to processing the oldest documents first; although, you can select any document from your "stack" that you wish to process.

-How does the Document Queue Work?
+How Does the Document Queue Work?

-Get to Know the Document Viewing Area!
+Get to Know the Document Viewing Area

 The document viewing area allows you to preview the selected document so that you can start adding the data you need for processing.
 The centerpiece of this section is the document image itself.
 There is also a small toolbar at the top of the page to help navigate the document.
-The toolbar consists of three primary functions:
+The toolbar consists of four primary functions:

-• Splitting Documents
+• Splitting Multipage Documents

 • Viewing Multiple Pages